 - Depressed mood, social withdrawal and/or deterioration of school or work performance.

-Seek help immediately if you see symptoms of diabulimia
+Seek help immediately if you see signs or symptoms of diabulimia

 Manipulating insulin can be life-threatening for type 1 diabetics.
 When one seeks treatment for diabulimia, medical stabilization will be a priority, followed by the care of a multidisciplinary team experienced in the treatment and management of diabulimia.